hertssayf/ledgeboundgame-assignment-2/README.md

 ---

 ## Artwork and Visual Design
 LedgeBound uses a **2D pixel-art inspired style** with vibrant colours, clear contrasts and intense backgrounds.
 This style fits well with the game’s nostalgic inspiration and the target audience’s familiarity with older platform games.
-The visual design updates old 2d pixel styles with updated hd textures to give a fresher clean look.
+The visual design updates old 2D pixel styles with updated HD textures to give a clean fresher look.

 ### Visual Goals
 The visual design aims to: